fetch-the-dev/freelance/README.md

 ### Why I Made This
 - **Sandbox:** I try out services like Google Analytics, Maze.co, and other tools to see how they work before recommending them to clients.
 - **Developer Experiments:** Sometimes I test simple solutions, like using Google Analytics for basic site downtime monitoring.
 It’s not perfect, but it’s a quick way to keep an eye on things.
-- **Freelance Work:** The page itself is clean, professional, and designed to be straightforward—just like the websites I build for agencies.
+- **Freelance Work:** The page itself is intended to be clean, professional, and designed to be straightforward.

 ### Feel Free to Use It
 If you want to copy or tweak this for your own use, go for it.
 I don’t mind.